 In short, everything you do can potentially contribute to your pain – on the flip side, everything you do can also contribute to your healing!

 The good news is that there is hope for finding relief and help to get rid of your chronic back pain with Detensor method.
-A little effort geared towards learning more about the causes of your chronic back pain (and the best ways to eliminate that pain) can produce some awesome results.
+A little effort geared towards learning more about the causes of your chronic back pain (and the best ways to eliminate that spine pain) can produce some awesome results.